Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Overview of Vermont Taxes

-Vermont has a progressive state income tax system with four brackets.
+Vermont has a progressive state income tax system with five brackets.
 The state’s top income tax rate of 8.75% is one of the highest in the nation.
 No Vermont cities have local income taxes.

 Work Info